 The transport case is still speculative - and green belt release is irreversible

-The S13 sites are not scheduled to start delivering housing until 2032-2034, so there is - in theory - a window for the station to arrive before the first residents do.
+The S13 sites are not scheduled to start delivering housing until 2032-2034, so there is - in theory - a window for the station to arrive before the first residents would.
 But there is a vast difference between hoping the station will be there and guaranteeing it will.
-Right now, the £10-15 million construction cost has not been committed by anyone.
+Right now, the £14 million construction cost has not been committed by anyone.
 There is no business case yet, and one isn't now expected until 2027.
 Delivery funding will only be sought after that.
 At every stage, there are points where the whole project could be derailed - a spending review, a change of government priorities, a cost overrun.

-The tram-train: the only real solution - and it doesn't exist yet either
+The tram-train: it doesn't exist yet either

 Betts told the Planning Inspectors that this is not a fantasy - the infrastructure is already there, and the technology exists: